QCD factorization for the $B\to \gamma\ell\nu_{\ell}$ decay beyond leading power: Subleading-power contributions

 \subsection{Contribution from the resolved photon}

+Except for the above direct-photon contributions there is contribution from the resolved photon.
+After integrating out the hard-collinear scale effects, the SCET$_{\rm II}$ operators for the first kind of contributions will include a collinear photon field $A^{\rm em}_{c}$.
+While for the resolved-photon contribution, the photon is represented by higher collinear Fock states, for example, two collinear quark fields $[\bar \xi \, \xi]_c$.
+Contracting the photon field with the photon state, the direct-photon contributions are obtained by introducing the electromagnetic current $j^\nu_{\rm em}$ and calculating the corresponding vacuum-to-$B$-meson correlation function in \eqref{eq:correlation.function}.
+The non-perturbative inputs corresponding for the matrix elements of soft operators are the $B$-meson LCDAs.
+For the resolved-photon contribution, we can not introduce the electromagnetic current and will have to keep the photon state.
+Thus apart from the $B$-meson LCDA, the LCDAs of the photon are also necessary.

+As suggested in~[13] we will calculate this resolved photon correction directly with QCD method.
 The subleading SCET$_{\rm II}$ operator ${\cal O} \supset [\bar q_s \, h_v]_s \,\, [\bar \xi \, \xi]_c$, which contains collinear fields, provides power-suppressed contribution to the $\decay$ decay~\cite{Beneke:2003pa}.
 The collinear part of its matrix element $\langle \gamma(p) | [\bar \xi \, \xi]_c | 0 \rangle $, which defines the photon LCDA, represents the contribution from the hadronic structure of the photon.
 While end-point divergences will appear when trying to derive the factorization formula for this contribution.
 In this paper we employ the LCSR with photon LCDA to calculate the resolved-photon contribution.

 The photon-to-vacuum correlation function with an interpolating current (with momentum $p+q$) for the $B$ meson is constructed as

 with $q^2<m^2_b$.
 We first calculate the correlation function in the region $(p+q)^2<m^2_b$ and then apply the dispersion relation to analytically continue the result to the physical region.
 We also employ the power-counting schemes $(p+q)^2-m^2_b \sim \mathcal{O}(m^2_b)$ to avoid the end-point divergence and $q^2-m^2_b \sim \mathcal{O}(m^2_b)$ inherited from $E_\gamma\sim\mathcal{O}(m_b)$.